 This is one of those easy recipes that just comes together in a breeze and makes you love, love, love cooking!
-The flavors are incredible together and the lemon-tahini mixture adds a creaminess to the broth that just can’t be beat.
+The flavors are incredible together, and the lemon-tahini mixture adds a creaminess to the broth that just can’t be beaten.
 My husband absolutely loved these lemon-tahini chickpeas!

 Looking for more vegetarian recipes?
 Check my archives!

 If you made this recipe, please rate the recipe below and leave a comment to tell me how you liked it!
 If you take a picture of it, please tag me on Instagram so I can feature you in my feed!